chibui191/bitcoin_volatility_forecasting/README.md

 The historical dataset of Bitcoin Open/Close/High/Low prices were obtained using the Yahoo Finance API **`yfinance`**.
 This API is free, very easy to set up, but yet still contains a wide range of data and offerings.

 BTC-USD prices were downloaded using ticker `BTC-USD` at 1-day interval.
 Yahoo did not add Bitcoin until 2014; and therefore although it was first traded in 2009, **`yfinance`** only contains data from September 2014 until now (August 2021).
-I would therefore be working with approx. 2,500 datapoints covering about 7 years of trading.
+I would therefore be working with approx. 2,500 datapoints covering about 7 years.

 ### Dataset Structure